-The general distribution of credits is displayed below.
+The general distribution of credits is listed below.
 The requirements may be adjusted for students entering St. Joe's after freshman year.
 Course of studies may be adjusted for incoming freshmen who have completed accelerated programs in elementary / middle school.
-More details can be found in the course catalog
+More details can be found in the course catalog.

 Freshmen: English, Social Studies.
 Mathematics, Science, Religion, Modern Language, Physical Education, Visual & Performing Arts

 Sophomores: English, Social Studies.
 Mathematics, Science, Religion, Modern Language, Physical Education, Health

 Juniors: English, Social Studies.
 Mathematics, Science, Religion, Modern Language, Physical Education